Lake Onslow option

 What services can a pumped storage project like Lake Onslow provide?

-- Fast response reserve—for system stability in the electricity market
+- Fast response reserve—pumped hydro can potentially provide technical services that ensure system stability in the electricity market.

 What is the estimated cost of a project like Lake Onslow?

-Early estimates of a project like Lake Onslow are that it would cost about $4 billion.
-A feasibility study will provide greater certainty about the costs.
+Early estimates indicate a project like Lake Onslow could cost about $4 billion.
+Our feasibility study will provide greater certainty about the costs.

 How would it be funded?